vibhavg1/uai-competition-dev/_pages/root/information/introduction.md

 ## Evaluation Tasks
 - PR:  computation of the partition function
-- MAR: computation the marginals
+- MAR: computation of marginal probabilities
 - MAP: computation the most likely assignment over all variables
 - MMAP: computation the most likely assignment to a subset of variables maximizing the MAR on the remaining variables
 - MLC: multi-label classification of a subset of variables